 Assistance For Progressing

 These features aid your progress through the game offering different ways of maintaining your progression.

 Save Progress Anytime: The game automatically saves progress or you can save any time.
 This doesn’t mean you never lose progress, but it does mean you can stop whenever you want (without having to get to a save point) without losing progress.

 Similar Games With More Accessibility Features for Getting Started

-If you want to play Rivals, but it doesn't offer the Getting Started accessibility features you require, this similar game extends the Getting Started accessibility:
+If you want to play Rivals, but it doesn't offer the Getting Started accessibility features you require, these similar games extend the Getting Started accessibility:

 We've documented 3 accessibility features for Reading in Rivals which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.

 How much reading is required to play the game and how complex the language is.
 This doesn't include subtitles as required reading if they are fully voiced.

 Extensive Complex Reading: Extensive reading required.
 The quantity and complexity of reading is suitable for someone who loves long books and enjoys extended dialogue or narrative descriptions.